ceph/ceph/doc/rados/operations/health-checks.rst

 recommend that you begin the process well in advance of any update to Reef or to later releases.

+OSD_UNREACHABLE
+_______________

+Registered v1/v2 public address of one or more OSD(s) is/are out of the defined `public_network` subnet, which will prevent these unreachable OSDs from communicating with ceph clients properly.

+Even though these unreachable OSDs are in up state, rados clients will hang till TCP timeout before erroring out due to this inconsistency.

 POOL_FULL
 _________